donghwan-shin/reengineering-week1-lab/README.md

 # Week 1: Getting Started

-In this week, we will set up the development environment for this module.
+- In this week, we will set up the development environment for this module.
-We will use Git, Python (with virtual environments), PyCharm (IDE), and Jupyter Notebooks.
+- We will use Git, Python (with virtual environments), PyCharm (IDE), and Jupyter Notebooks.

-Follow the instructions below to set up your development environment (without cloning this repository).
+- Follow the instructions below to set up your development environment (without cloning this repository).
+- If you are confident about Git, Python virtual envs, IDEs, and Jypyter Notebooks, jump to Section 5.

-## Git
+## 1. Git

 To use resources from GitHub, we need to install Git if not yet installed.
 To check if your machine has Git installed, run the following command in your terminal: